MIROC-DOC/model_description/org/md_enorg/p-rad.md

 by gases and clouds/aerosols
 Considering the absorption, emission, and scattering processes of solar and terrestrial radiation, Calculate the value of the radiation flux at each level.
-The main input data are temperature TERM00000, specific humidity TERM00001, and cloud cover TERM 00002, cloud cover is in TERM00003, The output data are upward and downward radiation fluxes, TERM00004,TERM 00004, and the differential coefficient of upward radiation flux with respect to surface temperature This is a TERM00005.
+The main input data are temperature TERM00000, specific humidity TERM00001, cloud cover TERM00002, and cloud cover TERM00003, The output data are upward and downward radiation fluxes, TERM00004 and TERM00004, and the differential coefficient of upward radiation flux with respect to surface temperature This is a TERM00005.